Fitness Model Stephanie Sanzo Flaunts Sculpted Figure On Instagram

 Other followers detailed their own fitness goals and plans, asking the model for advice and telling her how much of an inspiration she is to them.

 In addition to posting photos of her enviable figure, Stephanie also takes to the social media platform to share workout videos with her followers.
-Her most recent workout video featured a series of leg exercises, in which she taught her followers how to perform each exercise in the circuit and encouraged them to give the workout a try.
+Her most recent video featured a series of leg exercises, in which she taught her followers how to perform each move in the circuit as she encouraged them to give the workout a try.